-The minutes of this meeting are enclosed for Members' information.
-At the meeting the Panel was presented with the enclosed theatre programmes for Winter/Spring 2024 which were approved.
+The minutes of this meeting were circulated for Members' information.
+At the meeting the Panel was presented with the theatre programmes (circulated) for Winter/Spring 2024 which were approved.

-RECOMMENDATION: that the minutes of the Borough Arts and Cultural Advisory Panel of 24 October 2023 and the Winter/Spring 2024 programmes for the three theatres be approved.
+Proposed by Councillor Lynch Seconded by Councillor McGrann and agreed that the minutes of the Borough Arts and Cultural Advisory Panel of 24 October 2023 and the Winter/Spring 2024 programmes for the three theatres be approved.